Multiple Testing for Neuroimaging via Hidden Markov Random Field: Simulation Studies

-The simulation results are summarized in Figure 2.
-Similar to Figure 1, we can see that all the procedures are controlled around 0.10, where BH and Lfdr are conservative, and OR and LIS perform similarly and outperform both BH and Lfdr procedures.
+Similar to Figure 1, we can see that the FDR levels of all the procedures are controlled around 0.10, where BH and Lfdr are conservative, and OR and LIS perform similarly and outperform the other three procedures.
+In Figure 2(2a) at $\mu_{1}=-1$, additional simulations yield an FDR of 0.1035 when the lattice size $N$ is increased to $30 {\times} 30 {\times} 30$ for the same setup.

-The results from both simulation studies are very similar to that in Sun and Cai (2009) for the one-dimensional case using HMC.
+The results from both simulation studies are very similar to those in \citet{Sun09} for the one-dimensional case using HMC.
 It is clearly seen that, for dependent tests, incorporating dependence structure into a multiple-testing procedure improves efficiency dramatically.